Anthony Osei Boakye

 Anthony Osei Boakye (born 15 October 1949) is a Ghanaian politician and a member of the Sixth Parliament of the Fourth Republic of Ghana representing Atwima Nwabiagya South in the Ashanti Region of Ghana.

 Personal life and education

-Boakye was born on 15 October 1949 in a town known as Toase in his region.
-He earned his Bachelor of Science degree in education from University of Cape Coast in 1977.
+Boakye was born on 15 October 1949 in a town known as Toase.
+He earned his Bachelor of Science degree in education from the University of Cape Coast in 1977.

-He was the immediate past managing director of Produce Buying Company Limited.
+Boakye was the immediate past managing director of Produce Buying Company Limited.

-He is a Christian and is married with three children, and seven grandchildren.
+Boakye is a Christian and is married with three children and seven grandchildren.

 Political career

 Boakye was elected into the sixth parliament of the fourth republic of Ghana on 7 January 2013 after the completion of the 2012 Ghanaian general election, where he obtained 74.29% of the valid votes cast.
 He served until 6 January 2017.